Sp0xF8/KnowledgeGraph/readme.md

 ```
 ## Approach

 There are many ways to solve the problem above, but two solutions truly stuck out.
-First impressions of this task is that a function needs to be developed which answers two questions: "How old is a celebrity" and "what is the population of a city"?
-Whilst on the right track, what this task is really defining is the basic functionality of a chatbot.
-With this, a simple string equlivancy is possible, given the limited test case, but not optimal.
-These two possible solutions are discussed at greater detail below.
+My first impression of this task is that a function needs to be developed that answers two questions: "how old is a celebrity" and "what is the population of a city".
+Whilst on the right track, what this task is defining is the basic functionality of a chatbot.
+With this, a simple string equivalency is possible, given the limited test case, but not optimal.
+These two possible solutions are discussed in greater detail below.

-The first is simply about finishing the task in as few lines of code as possible: creating a function which handles each query to WikiData, then just call the correct one depending on the question asked.
+The first is simply about finishing the task in as few lines of code as possible: creating a function that handles each query to WikiData, then simply calling the correct one depending on the question asked.
 This would work, and there is theoretically nothing stopping this from being made.
-However, this is the less ideal solution for numerous reasons.
+However, this is the least ideal solution for numerous reasons.
 The largest being maintainability, and possibility of expansion.
-Adding new questions which can be answered in this manor would be time consuming and could quickly become complicated to manage.
+Adding new questions that can be answered in this manner would be time-consuming and could quickly become complicated to manage.

-A better solution is designing a simple Question nodelling framework.
-Inspired by AIML, the creaiton of this basic framework allows for base questions to be defined with wildcards.
-These wildcards are then either replaced by matching "conditional" words, or are kept as wildcards and treated as "variables".
-For example, the question "how old is tom cruise" could be interperated as "how * *".
+A better solution is designing a simple Question modeling framework.
+Inspired by AIML, the creation of this basic framework allows for base questions to be defined with wildcards.
+These wildcards are then either replaced by matching "conditional" words or are kept as wildcards and treated as "variables".
+For example, the question "how old is tom cruise" could be interpreted as "how * *".
 Here, the first wildcard is matched with the condition "old is", leaving the final wildcard as a variable passed to the "on-true" function.
-In the case of this specific quesiton, the variable "Tom Cruise" is passed to a function which then gets his age via WikiData.
+In the case of this specific question, the variable "Tom Cruise" is passed to a function which then gets his age via WikiData.

-Whilst both of these solutions make use of the same `GetPopulationOf(area:str)` and `GetAgeOf(name:str)` functions, thier implimentations are vastly different.
-I stand behind my decision to exercise creativity in this coding challange, as the given solution is one which is highly adaptable and could lead to the development of a basic chatbot that would facilitate more nuanced discussions than simply using a comparative if statement.
+Whilst both of these solutions make use of the same `GetPopulationOf(area: str)` and `GetAgeOf(name: str)` functions, their implementations are vastly different.
+I stand behind my decision to exercise creativity in this coding challenge, as the given solution is one which is highly adaptable and could lead to the development of a basic chatbot that would facilitate more nuanced discussions than simply using a comparative if statement.

 # Documentation (ordered by what is most worth reading)